xwp/xwpwa/assets/src/css/readme.md

 An utility to set the space between children elements.
 The goal is to style the context (parent), not the elements (children).
 Could be used in any case: card, article, etc…

+#### Alignment

+Some classes to make some aligments, like center, full-width, text-align.

+- `container` class make a layout with `container` mixin and padding left & right based on local `gutter` variable
+- `text-right`, `text-center`, `text-left` classes let you align the text.
+- `align-left` class to have a left floating element with a right-margin.
+- `align-right` class to have a right floating element with a left-margin.
+- `align-center` class let you align a block in the middle.
+- `align-full` class to take all the width of the page.

+#### Hide

+Hide visually and from screen readers.
+Hide visually an element (screenreader).
+Some classes to hide an element based on different breakpoints.

 ---